oceanwon/patrick-1/README.md

 patrick
 =======

-Sample project for software skills bootcamp
+Sample project for software skills bootcamp.
+This is purely for demonstration purposes.